dellsystem/dellsystem.github.io/about.md

 Mathematics and Computer Science.
 I still make cheesy and terrible websites on occasion, like when I [registered the domain howdoi.land to show a perpetually flying martlet using CSS animations][howdoi.land] (still one of my proudest accomplishments).
-My primary occupation these days, though, is building the core technology for [Macromeasures], so I haven't animated any martlets in a while.
+These days, though, I don't have much time to write code; the code I do write is primarily for [a personal project designed to help me retain information from the books I read](http://bookmarker.dellsystem.me), so I haven't animated any martlets in a while.

 Feel free to email me at my gmail account or send me a message on Twitter [@dellsystem][twitter] if you want to get in touch.